We have been serving Maine since 1997.

 We do not offer appraisals, trade value, or estimates of purchase price via email, Facebook, or phone.
 I must be able to see them.
 Beware of those that will.
 Sometimes they tell you a higher number just to get you in the door then they tell you it is not what they thought or the condition isn't as good as you described and offer you a much lower value.

-- Looking for a used 500cc - 570cc Polaris? automatic single cylinder ATV with low miles, clean, and well maintained.
+- Looking for a used Polaris 500 HO or 570 4x4 automatic single cylinder ATV (possibly 450) with very low miles (less than a 1000 miles lower the better), clean, stored inside, and well maintained.
 Preferably something from an estate that an older person owned since new.
 This will be for my daughter.
+May buy two.

 CLICK BELOW TO SEE OUR BUSINESS HOURS